An Honest Review for Visiting Detroit

 The Following is a Sad But True Story

-We never considered Detroit for a minute until a new co-worker (who recently moved from Detroit) told me the city had greatly improved.
+We never considered Detroit for a minute until a new co-worker (who recently moved from Detroit) told us the city had improved.
 He said they cleaned up downtown.
-He said the parks are beautiful.
+He said the parks were beautiful again.
 According to this friend, every attraction was “incredible” and “amazing”!
-He was so enthusiastic that we reserved six nights in the Motor City during our most recent trip.
+He was so enthusiastic that we reserved six nights near the Motor City during our most recent road trip.

 1. The Best Things to Do in Detroit